alex94puchades/event-forwarder/README.md

 # event-forwarder
-Implement event emitter interface by forwarding events to another object
+Implement event emitter interface by forwarding events to another object.
+Powered by TypeScript.